What are “happy hormones”? Specifically, why do some hormones make us happy, and how do we get more of these?

 Endorphins mask pain, which is useful temporarily.
 However, if pain were masked all the time, we would end up seriously injuring ourselves by pushing our bodies too hard.

-Similarly, oxytocin is wonderful for building trusting relationships, but if we trusted everybody all the time, we’d fall for every scam on the planet.
+Similarly, oxytocin is wonderful for building trusting relationships.
+But if we trusted everybody all the time, we’d fall for every scam on the planet.

 Happy hormones and happiness

-In any case, it’s nice to know that we are physically geared towards happiness through the production of “happy hormones”.
+It’s nice to know that we are physically geared towards happiness through the production of “happy hormones”.
 Happiness is not only in our minds, it is also in our bodies!